DarThunder/iDar-CryptoLib/README.md

 - Q: Can I use this library with other mods?
 - A: Yes, as long as the other mods are compatible with ComputerCraft and Lua, iDar CryptoLib should work seamlessly.

-- Q: Is there a way to extend the library with new algorithms?
-- A: Absolutely!
-The library is designed to be modular, so you can add your own cryptographic functions by following the structure of the existing modules.

 ## Contributing
 Contributions are welcome!
 Please follow these steps: